-Founded in 1976 by David Biersmith, Jim McAllister, Jack H Whitaker, and Jimmy Lee Burgess, The Kansas City Track Club has been a cornerstone of running in KC for over 42 years.
+Founded in 1976 by David Biersmith, Jim McAllister, Jack H Whitaker, and Jimmy Lee Burgess, The Kansas City Running Club has been a cornerstone of running in Kansas City.
 After visiting Boston and seeing the work of the BAA (Boston Athletic Association) and the success of their group, David and friends decided to start a running club in Kansas City.

 The newly formed club grew to be the second largest RRCA club in the nation, behind Atlanta.
 As a growing group, they were pioneers in the digital scoring of events.
 In fact, in the beginning they had an Apple desktop at the finish line with a long extension cord going back to their office.

 - Charlie Gray who won the Seattle Marathon

 - Karon Fitts, an Olympic Qualifier

 - Pat Clancy, a top 15 finisher in the Boston Marathon

 - Mark Curp, a ½ marathon world record holder for 10 years